seth-git/atomicglobalmin/trunk/readme.txt

      p = e^(-ΔE/(k * T))

-where ΔE is the change in energy, k is the Boltzmann constant in units of Hartrees per Kelvin (line 25), and T is the temperature in units of Kelvin (line 24).
+where ΔE is the change in energy in units of Hartrees, k is the Boltzmann constant in units of Hartrees per Kelvin (line 25), and T is the temperature in units of Kelvin (line 24).
 At the start of a run, the temperature and the probability of accepting a bad perturbation are very high.
 The temperature T, the number of perturbations P, the coordinate perturbation amount C, and the angle perturbation amount A decrease as follows:

-     T = T * quenching factor (line 23)
+     T = T x quenching factor (line 23)
-     P = P * SquareRoot(quenching factor)
+     P = P x SquareRoot(quenching factor)
-     C = C * SquareRoot(quenching factor)
+     C = C x SquareRoot(quenching factor)
-     A = A * SquareRoot(quenching factor)
+     A = A x SquareRoot(quenching factor)

 At the end, the temperature and the probability of accepting bad perturbations are very low.
 Essentially, the algorithm is a slow transition between a random search and a downhill search.